blueschistrocks/School_District_Analysis/README.md

 # School District Overview Analysis

 ## Purpose
 The purpose of the school district analysis was to clean, review and provide summary data frames of the data sets provided by the school district.
-In addition, the school district asked to have the data reanalyzed due to evidence of academic dishonesty associated with the reading and math grades.
+In addition, the school district asked to have the data reanalyzed due to evidence of academic dishonesty associated with the 9th grade reading and math grades at Thomas High School.

 ## Original Code Discussion
-The analysis was conducted using Panda within a Jupiter Notebook.
-The two data sets (schools_complete.csv and students_complete.csv) were loaded into data two frames, reviewed for missing data and errors.
+The analysis was conducted using Pandas within a Jupiter Notebook.
+The two data sets (schools_complete.csv and students_complete.csv) were loaded into two DataFrames, and reviewed for missing data and errors.
 The primary issue with the data sets involved the student names in the students_complete.csv data set.
-The names were indicated to have erroneous prefixes and suffixes, which were removed iterating through the names and replacing the erroneous prefixes and suffixes with an empty space using the following code:
+The names were indicated to have erroneous prefixes and suffixes, which were removed by iterating through the names and replacing the erroneous prefixes and suffixes with an empty space using the following code:

 	##List of prefixes and suffixes
 	prefixes_suffixes = ["Dr. ", "Mr. ","Ms. ", "Mrs. ", "Miss ", " MD", " DDS", " DVM", " PhD"]